syncfusion-content/javascript-docs/js/PivotGrid/Number-Formatting.md

 I> This feature is applicable only for Relational datasource only at Client Mode.

-The PivotGrid widget values could be formatted to number, decimal, currency, percentage, date and time etc… by setting the `format` option.
+Allow us to specify the required number format that PivotGrid should use in its values by setting the `format` option.
+Following number formats that are supported:

+* number
+* decimal
+* currency
+* percentage
+* date
+* time
+* scientific
+* accounting
+* fraction

 {% highlight js %}